emilycheatham/p1_yoga_for_you/README.md

 - I want to be able enquire about classes or sign up to classes.
 - I want to be able to contact the studio.

+### All users

-### All users want to be able to access and comfortably view the website on mobile devices
+- All users want to be able to confortably view and access the wesbite on different devices

 ___